the-teachingRSE-project/competencies/institutionalized_education.md

 [@NortheasternUniversityIBMBadges; @NCCentralUniversityIBMBadges; @BluefieldIBMBadges]
 and in some cases are convertible to graduate credit [@Leaser2020].

-The Open Source Software Security Mobilization Plan [@OSSMobilizationPlan] is proposing that code repositories and recruiting sites work on recognising digital badges certifying RSE skills in secure software development.
+The Open Source Software Security Mobilisation Plan [@OSSMobilizationPlan] is proposing that code repositories and recruiting sites work on recognising digital badges certifying RSE skills in secure software development.
 Some code repositories already feature an infrastructure to automatically issue